mahdirad82/appleid-asp.net-core/README.md

 - **CRUD Operations:** Create, read, update, and delete Apple ID records.
 - **Search and Filtering:** Easily search for specific Apple IDs and apply filters to find records quickly.
 - **Data Validation:** User-friendly form inputs with real-time validation.
 - **Responsive Design:** Mobile and desktop-friendly user interface.
+- **API controllers** that allow you to interact with the Apple ID Management System programmatically.

 ## Technologies Used